dpNames()

 • "dp.el:*" returns only the configs according to the DPE. , for example, no _original for a node.

-dpNames allows also to query data points from a different system
+dpNames also allows querying data points from a remote system.

-Note that the config entry maxDpNamesCount = xxx can be used to restrict the amount of the queried data points.
-If you specify the entry in the config file and call the dpNames() function so that the return value of the function is bigger than the amount allowed via the config entry an error message is shown.
+Note: Note that the config entry maxDpNamesCount = xxx can be used to limit the number of queried data points.
+If you specify the entry in the config file and call the dpNames() function and the return value of the function is greater than the number permitted via the config entry, an error message is shown.

 A dpNames (*.*.*) finds an engine because there are occurrences of the engine with 3 levels.